-On this day in 1944, the first of two sets of medical experiments involving castration are performed on homosexuals at the Buchenwald concentration camp, near Weimar, Germany.
+On October 1, 1944, the first of two sets of medical experiments involving castration are performed on homosexuals at the Buchenwald concentration camp, near Weimar, Germany.

 Buchenwald was one of the first concentration camps established by the Nazi regime.
 Constructed in 1937, it was a complement to camps north (Sachsenhausen) and south (Dachau), and was built to hold slave laborers, who worked in local munitions factories 24 hours a day, in 12-hour shifts.
 Although not technically a death camp, in that it had no gas chambers, nevertheless hundreds of prisoners died monthly, from malnutrition, beatings, disease and executions.

 The camp boasted a sophisticated-sounding facility on its grounds called the Division for Typhus and Virus Research of the Hygiene Institute of the Waffen SS.
 In truth, it was a chamber of horrors where medical experiments of the cruelest kind were carried out on prisoners against their will.
 Victims were often intentionally infused with various infections to test out vaccines.
 Euthanasia was also performed regularly on Jews, Gypsies, and mentally ill prisoners.